Athlete performing a barbell bench press with proper form for chest strength

 Perform the Bench Press with Proper Form

-To properly perform a standard bench press, follow this step-by-step guide:
+To properly perform a standard bench press, follow this step-by-step guide to become powerlifter:

 Starting Position